-Sometimes pastors aren’t on board with their youth leaders because they don’t buy off on their philosophy of ministry.
-For many pastors youth ministry can seem like a sweaty mixture of games, goofiness and God talks.
+Sometimes pastors aren’t on board with their youth leaders because they don’t buy into their ministry philosophy.
+For many pastors, youth ministry can seem like just a mixture of sweaty games, goofiness, and occasional God talks.

 Share with your pastor a vision for reaching every teenager in your community.
-Let your pastor hear, see and sense your passsion for helping every teenager in your group grow deep in Christ and go wide with his message.
-Then show them the programs you are building that match this compelling vision.
-Check out gospeladvancing.com for help with this.
+Let your pastor hear, see, and sense your passion for helping every teenager in your group grow deep in Christ and go wide with His message.
+Then show them the programs you’re building that match this compelling vision.
+Check out Dare 2 Share for help with this.

-Most youth pastors I know who have been fired haven’t been fired over moral failure.
-They’ve been fired for laziness or sloppiness in work ethic, communication or details.
+From what I’ve seen, the reason youth pastors get fired isn’t usually because of moral failure.
+They’re most often fired for laziness or sloppiness in work ethic, communication, or details.
 These little things can become big things, especially on a leadership level.